vranki/ExtPlane-Panel/README.md

 you are finished.
 If you don't want to do this, we're happy with any other way to deliver the changes.

-## Coding Guidelines ##

-### Headers ###
-Always group headers in a meaningful format (ie all Qt headers should be grouped together, and all ExtPlane headers grouped together).
-In addition, make sure that headers are always fully relative (ie use `../util/header.h` instead of `util/header.h`).
-This is required to build across all platforms.

-### Platform-Dependent Code ###
-When writing code which uses new features currently not implemented, always make sure to first try to use Qt cross-platform classes and libraries.
-When using platform dependent code, make sure to `#ifdef` the sections of code which will only work on a specific platform.
-You can use standard Qt defines, or additional defines such as `TERMIOS_AVAIALABLE` to help with this.

-## Widget UI vs QML ui ##

-Currently ExtPlane-Panel is written using Qt Widgets in c++.
-It would be better to change to QML based UI as it is far superior in many ways.

-* widgetui directory contains the current widget ui.
-* qmlui directory ontains the new QML based ui in progress.

 ## Contact / Feedback ##

 Original Author: